Inevitable Encounters: Backdoor Attacks Involving Lossy Compression: Abstract

 \section{Abstract}

-Real-world backdoor attacks often require poisoned datasets to be stored and transmitted before being used to compromise deep learning systems.
-However, in the era of big data, the inevitable use of lossy compression poses a fundamental challenge to invisible backdoor attacks.
-We find that triggers embedded in RGB images often become ineffective after the images are lossily compressed into binary bitstreams (e.g., JPEG files) for storage and transmission.
-As a result, the poisoned data lose its malicious effect after compression, causing backdoor injection to fail.
-In this paper, we highlight the necessity of explicitly accounting for the lossy compression process in backdoor attacks.
-This requires attackers to ensure that the transmitted binary bitstreams preserve malicious trigger information, so that effective triggers can be recovered in the decompressed data.
+Real-world backdoor attacks often require poisoned datasets to be stored and transmitted before they are used to compromise deep learning systems.
+In the era of big data, however, the inevitable use of lossy compression poses a fundamental challenge to invisible backdoor attacks.
+We observe that triggers embedded in RGB images can become ineffective once the images are lossily compressed into binary bitstreams, such as JPEG files, for storage and transmission.
+Consequently, poisoned data may lose their malicious functionality after compression, causing backdoor injection to fail.
+Prior compression-based attacks typically exploit compression artifacts as certain triggers to distinguish poisoned RGB samples from uncompressed benign ones, rather than addressing whether malicious information can survive a shared lossy storage-and-transmission pipeline.
+In this paper, we highlight the necessity of explicitly accounting for lossy compression in backdoor attacks.
+This requires attackers to ensure that transmitted binary bitstreams preserve malicious trigger information, such that effective triggers can be induced after decompression.
 Building on the region-of-interest (ROI) coding mechanism in image compression, we propose two poisoning strategies tailored to inevitable lossy compression.
-First, we introduce Universal Attack Activation, a universal method that uses sample-specific ROI masks to reactivate trigger information in binary bitstreams for learned image compression (LIC).
-Second, we present Compression-Adapted Attack, a new attack strategy that employs customized ROI masks to encode trigger information into binary bitstreams and is applicable to both traditional codecs and LIC.
+First, we introduce \textbf{Universal Attack Reactivation}, a general method that uses sample-specific ROI masks to reactivate trigger information in bitstreams for learned image compression (LIC).
+Second, we present \textbf{Compression-Adapted Attack}, a new attack strategy that employs customized ROI masks to encode trigger information into bitstreams and applies to both traditional codecs and LIC.
 Extensive experiments demonstrate the effectiveness of both strategies.